New Window Opening Cost

 Can I Cut a New Window Opening in a Load-Bearing Wall?

 If it’s a load-bearing wall, you can still add a window.
-That being said, it’s not the sort of job anyone should guess their way through.
-You’ll need support in place first, such as a lintel or steel that’s been sized by a structural engineer.
-That stops the wall above from dropping while the opening’s made.
-Once you have the design sorted, the work gets checked by Building Control.
-They’ll want to see that everything’s supported as it should be, and they’ll pop out at different stages to sign it off.
+You’ll need support in place first, such as a lintel or steel that’s been sized by a structural engineer to stop the wall from dropping while the opening’s made.

 Is Installing a New Window Opening a DIY Job?